JWackerow/Topic-Modeling-Using-LDA/README.md

 # Topic-Modeling-Using-LDA
-Topic models are used to identify that best describe a set of documents.
+Topic models are used to identify topics that best describe a set of documents.
 This notebook used Latent Dirichlet Allocation to try and identify topics in airline tweets.

 * After loading the data, a function is built to preprocesses the text.
 This step uses spacy to lemmatze and only allow words that have the specified pos tags.
 * Use the gensim library to create our vocab dictionary and corpus in bag of words format.